mybizz-site/phontrack/admindoc.md

 As reported here :
 https://gitlab.com/eneiluj/phonetrack-oc/issues/82#note_68155878
-there are issues when updating PhoneTrack if your Nextcloud instance uses a PostgreSQL database.
+there were issues when updating PhoneTrack if your Nextcloud instance uses a PostgreSQL database.
 Solutions are given in the issue thread.

-# Install instructions
+# Installation instructions

 Put phonetrack directory in Nextcloud apps directory to install.
 There are several ways to do that :